Yann-Wang/params-verifier/README.md

         - fieldName:string --
         - options: an object, the detail is the same as the complex type.

+#### filter the fields
+- for the complex type, the `filter` method will filter the fields registered with the `field` method.
+- for the basic type, the `filteredSingleField` method will filter the field registered with the `singleField` method.
+- if there is no error during the validation process, the fields whose options.required is true will be filtered.
+For the fields whose options.required is false or is not defined , if the field value is not `undefined`, this field will be filtered.
+If the field value is `undefined`, this field will be omited.

 ### the principle of realization
 #### sequence of validation rule